Media Queries – Supporting Differing Viewports

 You should be aware that you can use any CSS length unit to specify media queries.
 Pixels (px) are the most commonly used but ems (em) and rems (rem) are equally valid and applicable.

-Learn and Earn More- The current trend in web development
+Learn and Earn More- CSS Grid

 Everyday media queries